tuxuday5/AmicableNumbers/Perl/README.md

 Main thread took 98.98 secs
 ```

-**useAmicableThrdQ.pl**
+#### useAmicableThrdPrint.pl
-This version uses Thread::Queue & threads to find amicable numbers and send to parent.
+This version uses threads.
+The threads themselves print the pairs to stdout.
 ```
 $ perl useAmicableThrdPrint.pl  -a 1000000 -t 3
 [1] Started with range 1-500000 at 1561466431 239700